eslam-badawy/FoodicsAPI/README.md

 # Rest-Assured API Testing Framework

-This is a Java-based REST API testing framework using Rest-Assured.
+This is a Java-based REST API testing framework using Rest-Assured and BDD.
 It includes sample test cases for the Foodics API.

 ## Prerequisites